URL Mapping & Redirect Architecture

 Executive Summary

 Execute deterministic URL mapping and redirect architecture to preserve link equity during technical site migrations.
-This playbook enforces strict routing logic, minimizes latency, and prevents crawl budget fragmentation.
+This playbook enforces strict routing logic, minimises latency, and prevents crawl budget fragmentation.
 Follow the sequence below to deploy production-ready redirect rules with zero downtime.

 Prerequisites